Copyleaks/ng-web-report/README.md

   This feature allows for a high degree of customization, enabling users to tailor the report actions to their specific needs.

 - **Adding Custom Tabs with `<cr-custom-tabs>`**:
   Enhance your plagiarism report with additional information and features using custom tabs.
 The `<cr-custom-tabs>` component allows for the integration of custom tabs alongside the standard AI and plagiarism tabs.
 Each tab is represented by a `<cr-custom-tab-item>`, which includes a title and content area defined by `<cr-custom-tab-item-title>` and `<cr-custom-tab-item-content>`.
-This setup enables you to present additional, tailored content within the report's interface.
+This setup lets you present additional, tailored content within the report's interface.

   Example Usage: